rapdev-io/addon-datadog-agent/datadog-agent/DOCS.md

 - **Agent Fails to Start:**
   Verify that you have entered a valid API key in the configuration.
 Check the add-on logs for error details.

-- **Metrics Not Appearing in Datadog:**
+- **Custom Metrics Not Appearing in Datadog:**
-  Ensure that the DogStatsD port (UDP 8125) is correctly exposed and that Home Assistant’s Datadog integration is configured to send metrics to the correct endpoint.
+  Ensure that the DogStatsD port (UDP 8125) is correctly exposed and that Datadog integration is configured to send metrics to the correct endpoint/port.

 - **Platform Compatibility:**
+  This addon has been tested to build+run on raspberry pi 4+.

   For Raspberry Pi 3B users running a 32-bit OS, you may need to use an ARM-compatible build (e.g., the IoT Agent) since the official Datadog image targets 64-bit ARM.

+  Please open an issue if you encounter platform-specific build issues.

 ## Further Reading